-The City of , Idaho is accepting sealed bids at t the business office of the City Clerk,, until A.M./P.M., prevailing local time, , 20 for the following project: TAP XXX - 20 (Project Name/Year Awarded) At Council Cham be publicly opened and read aloud in the City Hall the construct • • • • • • • • • • • • • • • • • • • • tely lineal feet of new concrete sidewalk and ; includes the replacement of existing street will be replaced. the office of the City Engineer,, (a ct documents, plans and specifications may be add contact information) for a non-refundable fee Idaho Public Works Licenses are not required to bid bu ut are required prior to contract award. requirements ination, Buy American, and Davis Bacon Wage Act with the requirements set forth in the project and applicability. ns to the contents or terms of the Specific shall be deemed to have been waived. cations shall be raised five (5) days prior to bid The City rese erves that right to reject any and all bids.
-Name, Deputy City Clerk Publish and, 20
+The City of, Idaho is accepting se aled bids at the e business office of the City Clerk,, untilA.M. /P.M., prevailing local time, , 20 for the following project: TAP XXX - 20 - (Project Nam ne/Year Awarded) Atam/pm on the same day all pr oposals will be publicly opened and read aloud in the City Hall Council Chambers.
+The project consists of the construction of the construction of lineal feet of asphalt curb; existing private driveways and private ic sidewalk; inc Bid forms, bidding instructions and condition obtained at the office of the City Engineer, of \$ plus tax. ocuments, plans and specifications may be contact information) for a non-refundable fee Idaho Public Works Licenses are not require ed to bid but ar re required prior to contract award.
+The Federal-aid project subject to certain nequirements.
+Bidders and Contractors muspecifications.
+Please contact the City for contractors. st comply with Any objections to the contents or terms of opening or it shall be deemed to have beer • ons shall be raised five (5) days prior to bid The City reserves that right to reject any ar d all bids.

+Name, Deputy City Clerk Publish and , 20